Switzerland · tool

 Raclette

-Melted Swiss cheese scraped directly from the wheel onto potatoes, served with pickles and onions.
-It's a communal, interactive, and deeply satisfying cheese experience.
+Melted Swiss cheese scraped directly from the wheel onto a plate, typically served with boiled potatoes, gherkins, and pickled onions.
+The intense, nutty flavor of the melted cheese is unforgettable.

-A platter of local Valais specialties, typically featuring dried meats, cured ham, cheese, and rye bread.
-It's a robust introduction to the region's charcuterie.
+A hearty selection of regional dried meats, cured ham, and cheese, often served with pickles and bread.
+It's a true taste of the Valais region's charcuterie traditions.

 Where locals eat — best neighborhoods